FIBULA ANATOMY

 • Located at the upper end of the bone

-• Connects to the knee joint
+• Connects to your knee joint

 • Includes the head of the fibula and key features